• Skip to primary navigation

 • Roast the butternut squash with the smoked paprika, olive oil and salt.
 Once done, mash it a bit with a fork or potato masher.

-• Make the kale pesto by blending kale leaves, pine nuts, nutritional yeast, salt, olive oil and garlic.
+• Make the pesto by blending kale or spinach leaves, pine nuts, nutritional yeast, salt, olive oil and garlic.

 Cut up the chestnut mushrooms